capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/manage-NFT/NFT-set-royalty.md

 _In this exemple, we use the graphql-request library._

 You first need to prepare a stringified query to get NFT data from a specific NFT id, as we did in the query(id) function.
 Do not hesitate to adapt the information you require in your query.
+You can check all the fields queryable for the [NftEntity](/for-developers/guides/NFT/basic-NFT/get-NFT#step-1-nftentity-query-preparation).

 When the query is ready, you can make the request to our indexer by providing both the indexer endpoint and the query.
 Check the NFT royalty filed.

 ```typescript showLineNumbers
 import { request, gql } from "graphql-request";